 - The facility catchment areas of regional indoor pools in Campaspe Shire Council (Echuca War Memorial Pool) and Swan Hill Rural City Council (Swan Hill Leisure Centre) are not within proximity of servicing the Gannawarra Shire community. - The Kerang Outdoor Pool is the main school carnival pool and provides for a sub-regional catchment area.
 Kerang is also the service centre to Gannawarra, has the potential to link is well located.

-- Outdoor pools in Koondrook, Cohuna, Leitchville and Quambatook provide for local catchments. - There is an overlap of catchment areas between Cohuna and Leitchville outdoor pools. - The catchment area for Koondrook pool also provides for the Barham township in Murray River Council. - The Kerang, Cohuna and Kerang pools have complementary catchment areas with population sizes and programming i.e., school classes and learn to swim, that can sustain a local pool.
+- Outdoor pools in Koondrook, Cohuna, Leitchville and Quambatook provide for local catchments. - There is an overlap of catchment areas between Cohuna and Leitchville outdoor pools.

 Figure 6: Gannawarra Aquatic Centres Catchment Areas